UK eSIM Unlimited Data Plans: Which Is Truly Unlimited?

 - Does the post-cap throttle apply to hotspot data too?
 (Usually yes)

 Roami’s unlimited plan includes full hotspot tethering at the same speeds as on-device data.
-The 3GB daily high-speed cap applies to all data — on-device and tethered combined — but there’s no separate hotspot restriction.
+The 3GB daily high-speed cap applies to all data — on-device and tethered combined — with no separate hotspot restriction.
 This makes Roami one of the best options for anyone needing a UK eSIM with unlimited hotspot tethering.

 128kbps (Airalo):